-This program is delivered though six days of instruction in the classroom, delivered on day per month over 6 months.
-A range of delivery methods is used in between classroom days including but not limited to self-paced reading, project based evidence gathering, use of case studies and online resources.
+This program is delivered through six days of instruction in the classroom, delivered one day per month over 6 months.
+A range of delivery methods is used between classroom days including but not limited to self-paced reading, project-based evidence gathering, use of case studies and online resources.
 It is expected that learners will attend all class sessions and contribute to class discussions.

 Demonstration, presentation and participation in classroom activities will be the assessment methods used in the classroom.
 Approximately 1-2 months after the conclusion of the classroom training, learners will be asked to attend an additional assessment support day to which they will be required to bring evidence of workplace documentation as deemed appropriate by the assessor.

 Submission of workplace projects

 Evidence for each unit needs to be provided from simple projects.
 Simple projects mean that for each unit, evidence can be provided from one project.
 These projects should involve:

 - A project team.

 - Written assessments which, in combination with other assessment strategies, allow the student to demonstrate competency in the performance criteria specified for each unit.
 In most instances, this will be based on the application of the project management skills in real projects at the learner’s workplace or else based on a simulated environment through case studies.